Logical CONNECTIVES

 The following statement expresses a logical law:

-The corresponding three-steps deduction is known as a conjunctive syllogism:
+The corresponding three-step deduction is called a conjunctive syllogism:

 ¬(P & Q) the major proposition denies a conjunction